Economic and Political Overview

 Main Political Parties

-The ruling coalition (former Ethiopian People’s Revolutionary Democratic Front - EPRDF) is the new Prosperity Party, which is formed by the merger of three ethnically-based parties: the Amhara Democratic Party (ADP) (formerly: Amhara National Democratic Movement, ANDM), the Oromo Peoples' Democratic Organisation (OPDO) and the Southern Ethiopian People's Democratic Movement (SEPDM).
-The Tigrayan People's Liberation Front (TPLF) refused to become part of the new party.
-The TPLF is the dominant group within the coalition, though Tigrayans represent only 6% of the country's population.
-However, Prime Minister Abiy Ahmed is Ethiopia's first leader from the Oromo ethnic group.
-The Joint Action for Democracy in Ethiopia and the Southern Ethiopian People’s Democratic Coalition are among the opposition parties.
-Medrek (Ethiopian Federal Democratic Unity) is one of the country’s main opposition parties, established in 2008.
+The ruling coalition in Ethiopia, formerly the Ethiopian People’s Revolutionary Democratic Front (EPRDF), is now the Prosperity Party, which was formed through the merger of three ethnically-based parties: the Amhara Democratic Party (ADP) (formerly the Amhara National Democratic Movement, ANDM), the Oromo Peoples' Democratic Organisation (OPDO), and the Southern Ethiopian People's Democratic Movement (SEPDM).
+The Tigrayan People's Liberation Front (TPLF) opted not to join the new party.
+While the TPLF was the dominant group within the former coalition, Tigrayans make up only 6% of the country's population.
+Despite this, Prime Minister Abiy Ahmed is the first leader of Ethiopia from the Oromo ethnic group.

 Type of State